AmanSingh881/ANSIBLE_PROJECT/README.md

 ## 🚀 Running the Pipeline
 1. Commit and push your changes to the GitHub repository.
 2. In Jenkins, create a new pipeline project and point it to this repository.
-3. Add required credentials in Jenkins:
+3. Add required secrets in **AWS Secrets Manager**, and configure Jenkins to fetch them dynamically.
-   - AWS ECR credentials
-   - Repository URI
-   - Image repo name
-   - Region
-   - Account ID
 4. Run the pipeline and provide `DEPLOY_VERSION` when prompted.
 5. Verify the Docker image is available in your AWS ECR repository.